MidnattLantern/adventist-uppsala-halsa/README.md

 Responsiveness
 ===
-The project is designed with a mobile-first approach.
+- The project is designed with a mobile-first approach.
 CSS files use three @media queries to adjust for larger screens by detecting min-width.
 1. Small: default
 2. Medium: @media (min-width: 480px)
 3. Large: @media (min-width: 768px)
 4. X-Large: @media (min-width: 1280px)

+Search engine
+===
+- The search engine is entirely run on client-end.
+It is run by Fuse.js.
+- Any content that can be found trough Fuse.js are stored as .json files under teh content directory.

 App.tsx
 ===
-Regarding responsiveness, App.tsx determines the dimensions of the header, main and footer.
+- Regarding responsiveness, App.tsx determines the dimensions of the header, main and footer.
 Each respective component has no size limit and are restricted by App.tsx

 Components (global)